Tesla, Inc.: Tesla US dealership disputes

 Unlike other automakers, Tesla does not rely on franchised auto dealerships to sell vehicles and instead directly sells vehicles through its website and a network of company-owned stores.
 In some areas, Tesla operates locations called "galleries" which "educate and inform customers about our products, but such locations do not actually transact in the sale of vehicles."
 This is because some jurisdictions, particularly in the United States, prohibit auto manufacturers from directly selling vehicles to consumers.
 Dealership associations have filed lawsuits to prevent direct sales.
-These associations argued that the franchise system protects consumers by encouraging dealers to compete with each other, lowering the price a customer pays.
-They also claimed that direct sales would allow manufacturers to undersell their own dealers.
+These associations argued that the franchise system protects consumers by encouraging dealers to compete, lowering the price a customer pays.
+They also claimed that direct sales would allow manufacturers to undersell their dealers.
 The United States Federal Trade Commission ultimately disproved the associations' claims and recommended allowing direct manufacturer sale, which they concluded would save consumers 8% in average vehicle price.

 Tesla has also lobbied state governments for the right to directly sell cars.
 The company has argued that directly operating stores improves consumer education about electric vehicles, because dealerships would sell both Tesla and gas-powered vehicles.
 Doing this, according to the company, would then set up a conflict of interest for the dealers since properly advertising the benefits of an electric car would disparage the gas-powered vehicles, creating a disincentive to dealership EV sales.
 Musk himself further contended that dealers would have a disincentive to sell electric vehicles because they require less maintenance and therefore would reduce after-sales service revenue, a large profit center for most dealerships.

 Intellectual property

-In January 2021, Tesla filed a lawsuit against Alex Khatilov alleging that the former employee stole company information by downloading files related to its Warp Drive software to his personal Dropbox account.
-Khatilov denies the allegation that he was acting as a "willful and malicious thief" and attributes his actions to an accidental data transfer.
-The case was settled in August 2021 through mediation.

-Tesla has sued former employees in the past for similar actions; for example, Guangzhi Cao, a Tesla engineer, was accused of uploading Tesla Autopilot source code to his iCloud account; Tesla and Cao settled in April 2021.
+Tesla has sued former employees for stealing company information, including those who left to work for a rival such as XPeng and Zoox.
+For example, Guangzhi Cao, a Tesla engineer, was accused of uploading Tesla Autopilot source code to his iCloud account, and Alex Khatilov was accused of downloading files related to its Warp Drive software to his personal Dropbox account.